-32.It is considered necessary that institutions collect information about the scope and effects of use of the moratoria.
+37.It is considered necessary that institutions collect information about the scope and effects of use of the moratoria.
 This information should be shared with their competent authorities in order to allow effective monitoring of the effects of the COVID-19 pandemic and of the application of response measures.
 Furthermore, in order to allow pan-European coordination and an overview of the use and effects of general payment moratoria in the EU, these guidelines propose that national competent authorities should notify the EBA about the use of any such moratoria in their jurisdiction.

-- 33. With regard to the scope of the necessary information, it is specified that institutions should clearly identify all obligors and exposures subject to the moratorium (i.e. those within the scope and those where the moratorium was actually applied).
-It has to be noted that, due to the noncompulsory character of the moratorium, the number of obligors to whom the moratorium was offered may be larger than the number of obligors to whom it was actually applied.
+- 38. With regard to the scope of the necessary information, it is specified that institutions should clearly identify all obligors and exposures subject to the moratorium (i.e. those within the scope and those where the moratorium was actually applied).
+It has to be noted that, due to the non-compulsory character of the moratorium, the number of obligors to whom the moratorium was offered may be larger than the number of obligors to whom it was actually applied.
 In particular, where the application of the moratorium requires an application from the obligor, institutions should identify all obligors who may submit such an application.
-Furthermore, institutions should identify potential economic losses that they may experience because of the application of the moratorium and that may have an impact on their financial statements, including through additional impairment charges. - 34.It is expected that institutions will make use of general payment moratoria in a transparent manner under the current market and regulatory conditions.
-To this end, the EBA will identify any necessary short-term supervisory reporting and disclosure requirements to monitor the implementation of the measures introduced against COVID-19 and loans that fall under the scope of these guidelines, cognisant of the need for proportionality and efficiency in the current circumstances.
-These specific requirements on public disclosures and reporting will be provided separately at a later point in time.
+Furthermore, institutions should identify potential economic losses that they may experience because of the application of the moratorium and that may have an impact on their financial statements, including through additional impairment charges. - 39.
+Finally, institutions are requested to notify to the relevant competent authority or authorities their plans for assessing borrowers' unlikeness to pay in relation to the exposures subject to (legislative or non-legislative) general payment moratoria5.
+This plan should contain, in particular, information on the process for the assessment of potential unlikeliness to pay, the sources of information feeding into it and responsibilities in the context of the assessment.
+This information should allow supervisors to assess the robustness of the institutions processes for the assessment of unlikeness to pay to the current crisis.
+In this protracted crisis, in fact, an appropriate unlikeliness to pay assessment acts as a crucial safeguard, since it should ensure the identification of obligors under a moratorium that have long term solvency issues.
+It is therefore of great importance that banks recognise solvency issues, including in relation to loans subject to payment moratoria. - 40.It is expected that institutions will make use of general payment moratoria in a transparent manner under the current market and regulatory conditions.
+To this end, the EBA has identified the necessary short-term supervisory reporting and disclosure requirements to monitor the implementation of the measures introduced against COVID-19 and loans that fall under the scope of these guidelines, cognisant of the need for proportionality and efficiency in the current circumstances.
+These specific requirements on public disclosures and reporting have been clarified in the Guidelines on reporting and disclosure of exposures subject to measures applied in response to the COVID-19 crisis.
+6. - 41.
+The EBA will continue to monitor the situation closely and aim to provide transparency to the public on the use of moratoria and coverage of public guarantees.
+Furthermore, the EBA will continue to ensure that any lack of clarity on the application of the guidelines is addressed,